SonnyXu/pokemon-card-game/README.md

 ### Updates and version info ###

+- **Update to Version 1.4.0**

+  Add 15 types of pokemon into the game (now the game has 18 types in total).

+  Add background on the login, register, home, map, and fight page.

+  The fight and map backgrounds are changed according to the enemy's and the current pokemon's type.

+  Update the UI of cards, which have different images, names, costs, and basic descriptions on it.

+- **Update to Version 1.3.2**

+  Improve the UI of login and register page.
+If players enter invalid username or password, they will see the error message.

 - **Update to Version 1.3.1**

   Players now can go back to home page during the game, but they will lose data if unsaved.